Longest-flight-first rule stops most connection problems

 READ ALSO: Stop costly missed connections caused by brazen airlines

-In one case, we booked a passenger with a delay connecting in Berlin onto a two-hour-later flight from Frankfurt.
+In one case, we booked a delayed passenger connecting in Berlin onto a two-hour flight from Frankfurt.
 Then, while walking to the new flight, he passed a gate with an earlier delayed Frankfurt-to-Berlin flight.
 He asked if he could board that flight.
-Plus, he had only carry-on, so they said, “Yes.”
+He had only a carry-on, so they said, “Yes.”
 He ended up arriving barely later than originally scheduled.

-If a short domestic flight is delayed, the next connecting option might mean a considerable wait
+The next connecting option might mean a considerable wait if a short domestic flight is delayed.

-Last week, bad weather delayed many flights from San Francisco, but my travelers to Aspen were able to rebook easily via Denver.
+Last week, bad weather delayed many flights from San Francisco, but my travelers to Aspen could rebook easily via Denver.
 The option of a San Francisco via Los Angeles flight to Aspen would have been a bigger problem.
 The only alternatives would have been trying to get on connecting flights from Los Angeles, through Denver after all, to get to Aspen.

 It gets worse for an international destination.
-Land late in a US city, miss your connection, and the next flight is likely to be the next day, quite possibly even a full 24 hours later.
+Land late in a US city, miss your connection, and the next flight will likely be the next day, possibly even a full 24 hours later.

-Sometimes, especially from smaller airports, the only possible origination flight is a short flight.
+Sometimes, especially from smaller airports, the only possible origination flight is short.
 Often it is on a regional jet.
 And, for international destinations, even larger airports may not have many options.
 So, sometimes the “longest-flight-first” option is impossible.

 Previous